Breeds

 Physical Appearance and Size

 Visual charm meets practical design in this hybrid's appearance.
 Their signature feature—a plush, curly coat—combines softness with functionality.
-This dense fur forms tight spirals that resist shedding, making the dog ideal for allergy-prone homes.
+This thick fur is in tight spirals that do not shed easily and make the dog a perfect fit in an allergy-prone house.

 Coat Type and Color Variations

-The coat type varies from loose waves to springy corkscrews, requiring weekly brushing to prevent mats.
-Common colors include creamy white, warm apricot, and rich ruby red.
-Apricot shades often lighten to soft peach as the dog matures, creating a sun-kissed effect.
+The coat is loose waves to springy corkscrews, and needs brushing weekly to avoid mats.
+Typical colorations are creamy white, warm apricot and rich ruby red.
+The apricot colors tend to fade into soft peach as the dog grows and this creates a sun-kissed look.

 Size, Weight, and Build